Clemapfel/-mousetrap/README.md

 ## Disadvantages over GTK4
 + many of the gio and glib functionality is not yet exposed, file I/O and anything related to images is present in mousetrap, however
-+ GTK Builder is ommitted completely, all objects are defined and initializes in a C++ file
++ GTK Builder was ommitted completely, all objects are defined and initializes in a C++ file
++ mnemonics of any kind were ommitted
 + a hand-full of widgets are not yet exposed, or where intentionally ommitted, the latter category includes `FlowBox`, `ScaleButton`, and any widget marked for deprecation since GTK4.10